 Real tales of adventure, told by real Flashpackers.
 This piece is written by a member of our incredible Flash Pack community.
 To share your own Flash Pack story, drop us a DM on Instagram and we’ll be right there.

 If you’re anything like me, you probably stumbled across Flash Pack because you’re looking for your next big adventure.
-You’ve already done a little solo travelling, maybe some group travel, but you’re ready to level up, try something you haven’t before.
+You’ve already done a little solo traveling, maybe some group travel, but you’re ready to level up, try something you haven’t before.

 Isn’t that why we love to travel after all?
 The expectation of the unknown?
 Perhaps after two years in quarantine, the idea of the unknown seems a little scary.
 But if you travel with Flash Pack, trust me, it’s the kind of unknown that will leave a warm and indelible mark on your being.